What parents, teachers and students should know about the CDC's new COVID guidelines

 Routine testing is no longer recommended, with some exceptions

-The agency no longer recommends routine testing in K-12 schools unless COVID-19 transmission rates are high in the area.
+The agency no longer recommends routine testing in K-12 schools unless COVID-19 community transmission levels are high in the area.

 If that's the case, school administrators should consider implementing health screens for "high-risk activities" like close-contact sports, band and theater.
 Large events like prom, tournaments and field trips should also incorporate testing or possibly be rescheduled if infection rates become concerning.
 The same rules apply for the first day back after the holidays and other vacation breaks, according to the CDC.